Installation

 - Reads your project’s

-If you don’t have a components.json yet, run npx shadcn@latest init first.
+exit if it’s missing — if you don’t have one yet, run npx shadcn@latest init

 Use the form in your page